badilleins/badilleins/README.md

   </div>
   <br/>
   <p align="center">
-    <strong>Angular/Ionic, Typescript, SCSS, Javascript & HTML</strong> - This app was created to be useful for bus cooperative owners, office employees, and riders, allowing them to manage routes, drivers, and tickets sold.
+  - This app was created to be useful for bus cooperative owners, office employees, and riders, allowing them to manage routes, drivers, and tickets sold.
   </p>
   <br/>
 </td>